suleymanbasbug/homework-tracking/README.md

 # Homework Tracking Platform

-The teacher can enter homework for the student or class.
+The teacher can enter homework for the student.
 The student can see the homework given by the teacher.
 Administration can list all homework, all students, all teachers.

 ## Installing